openamundsen/openamundsen.github.io/description/energybalance.md

 The model simulates liquid water content (LWC) and potential refreezing within the snowpack.
 Following either Braun (1984) or Essery (2015), the parameter maximum LWC is defined as mass fraction of SWE or as a fraction of pore volume that can be filled with liquid water (volumetric water content).
 If the maximum LWC is reached during snowmelt, runoff at the bottom of a snow layer occurs and drains to the snow layer underneath, or - for the bottom snow layer - into the upper soil layer respectively.

+## Snowmelt and (re)sublimation

+In openAMUNDSEN, snowmelt and (re)sublimation is explicitly calculated by solving the energy balance depending on the layering schemes described above (`energy_balance`).
+For use cases where input data is sparse or computation time is critical, two temperature index methods are implemented to determine snowmelt, one using air temperature only (`temperature_index`), the other using temperature and global radiation (`enhanced_temperature_index`).

 ## Choose and configure methods in openAMUNDSEN